NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Related Work

 \section{Related Work}

-\textbf{SVD and LLM.} LLM can have billions of parameters, making inference on resource-constrained hardware challenging.
+\textbf{SVD Compression for LLMs.} LLMs can have billions of parameters, making inference on resource-constrained hardware challenging.
 Various model compression techniques have been proposed to reduce their latency and memory footprint~\cite{ dettmers2023qloraefficientfinetuningquantized,Frantar2023OPTQAQ, wu2023understandingint4quantizationtransformer, frantar2023sparsegpt, ma2023llmprunerstructuralpruninglarge, guo2023compressostructuredpruningcollaborative,ashkboos2024slicegpt, DynaBERTHou,miles2022informationtheoreticrepresentationdistillation,yang2022understandingprivilegedfeaturesdistillation}.
 Recent works have explored various SVD-based approaches for model compression.
 For example, FWSVD~\cite{hsu2022language} introduces a weighted low-rank factorization scheme, while ASVD~\cite{yuan2023asvd} develops an activation-aware SVD technique that exploits layer-wise activation patterns to enhance compression effectiveness.
 SVD-LLM~\cite{wang2024svd, wang2025svd} further incorporates truncation-aware data whitening and layer-specific parameter updates, assigning unique ratios to individual weights.
 In contrast, Dobi-SVD~\cite{wang2025dobi} establishes a bijection mapping, allowing the model to automatically learn the best truncation points among layers.
 However, those works do not consider the characteristics of accelerator hardware and the additional matmul overhead introduced by SVD (e.g., memory spilling) as \name.

 \textbf{Performance optimization on Trainium.} Recent studies~\cite{xue2024ninjallmfastscalablecosteffective, biran2025adaptiveorchestrationlargescaleinference} have demonstrated that AWS Trainium is promising to accelerate generative AI workloads.
 HLAT \cite{fan2024hlat} demonstrates that, through a series of system-level optimizations and training strategies, Trainium can reduce training costs to 60\% of those on p4d GPU instances while maintaining comparable model quality to GPU-based baselines.
 Complementing this, a study~\cite{fu2024distributed} details NeuronX Distributed Training (NxDT), quantifies scaling and efficiency against contemporary GPU baselines, and elucidates runtime and compiler support critical for stable large-cluster operation.
+However, existing work primarily focuses on pretraining, with limited exploration of inference on Trainium.